bwhitman/onsen/docs/index.md

 ### Step 4: Wire the display

-In the box are 4 wires bundled together that have a poky bit on one end and a receptacle on the other.
-Let's use those to make a cable between the display and the **MCU**.
+Let's now use that 4 mutli-colored wire to make a cable between the display and the **MCU**.

 Hold the display facing you, with the 5 buttons (arrow + select) facing on the bottom left.
 Count the pins on the bottom from the left and wire them like so.